 When it’s all said and done, at least you didn’t buy this.
 But please watch, it’s the funniest piece of workout equipment ever invented.
 Ride on!

 4. Live in Repetition City

 In the West, we are taught to train until failure to promote muscle growth.
 If you can lift a weight more than 12 times, you should increase the weight until you can’t complete the 12th repetition.
 This overloading causes muscles to adapt strengthening them to handle the new workload in the future.
 However, your duty is to ignore this.
 You must perform 100 repetitions of every exercise.
 Working out is not about results; it’s about status.
-When you perform a hundred lifts, there is not doubt that you are indeed in the gym “working out.”
+When you perform a hundred lifts, there is no doubt that you are indeed in the gym “working out.”
 Find a weight that looks good in the mirror and go to town.
 Just look at yourself glisten.